Vyral/kristy-moore-recruiting/_drafts/a-step-by-step-guide-on-converting-property-inquiry-leads.md

 {% include youtube.html %}

+Today, I’d like to guide you through the process of converting property inquiry leads.
+Let’s take a look at what this involves.&nbsp;

 Agents often ask me about converting property inquiry leads, like those from Zillow, and today I’d like to provide some insight into this question.&nbsp;

 First of all, keep in mind that property inquiry leads are very different from search leads, pay-per-click leads, etc. Generally, **these leads are further along in the process and are strongly focused on seeing the house they reached out to you about.** Their main goal is to see the home—not to meet with you, or any other agent.&nbsp;